haihala/whoops-all-grapplers/docs/tasks/backlog/input_parser_rework.md

 # Input parsing rework

-## Remove the concept of parser heads

-- Do a more traditional input buffer thing
-- Inputs look back some time relative to their complexity
-  - "f" will look back the bare minimum (1 frame?)
-  - "236236f" will look back further

 ## Extend

-- Re-introduce multipress inputs.
 - Handle upgrades when the buttons aren't pressed exactly on the same frame
   - Automatically kara to overlapping inputs
-  - Think if Mizku sword stance should use multipress for EX version
-    - It's probably cleaner to have EX be two buttons
-      - Sometimes you clearly want two non-enhanced versions
-      - Universal patterns good
-    - The question is how the fast and strong versions should differ
-      - Timings are the classic example
 - Blacklist/whitelist inputs that invalidate the input
   - 236236 shouldn't trigger 66
-  - Blacklist syntax uses ! prefix
+  - Blacklist syntax uses ! prefix?

 ### Notes from testing multipresses